 - Chickpeas: use 1 ½ cups homemade cooked chickpeas.
 Learn our three different ways to cook chickpeas from dry: Instant Pot, stovetop, or quick soak.
 Using cooked from dried chickpeas creates a creamier hummus!

-- Tahini: substitute sunflower or pumpkin seed butter.
+- Tahini: substitute no-sugar-added sunflower or pumpkin seed butter.

-- Extra Virgin Olive Oil: substitute avocado or canola oil, but note that the flavor will be different.
+- Extra Virgin Olive Oil: substitute avocado or canola oil, but note that the flavor will be slightly different.
+You can also substitute an infused olive oil for more flavor.

 - Garlic: substitute 1 teaspoon garlic flakes, ½ teaspoon granulated garlic, or ¼ teaspoon garlic powder, but note the flavor will not be as strong.
 Fresh is best!